meilisearch/documentation/references/dump.md

 Get the status of a dump creation process using the uid returned after calling the [dump creation route](/references/dump.md#create-a-dump).
 The returned status could be:

-- `processing`: Dump creation is not yet finished.
+- `processing`: Dump creation is in progress.
 - `dump_process_failed`: An error occured during dump process, and the task was aborted.
 - `done`: Dump creation is finished.